kyma-project/test-infra/prow/images/buildpack-node-chromium/README.md

 ## Overview

-This folder contains the Buildpack with Chromium installed that is based on the [buildpack-node](../buildpack-node) image.
-Use it to run tests requiring Chromium.
+This folder contains the Node.js buildpack with Chromium installed.
+It is based on the [buildpack-node](../buildpack-node) image, and you can use it to run tests requiring Chromium.

 The image consists of: